vert-x/vertx-mods/mods/com.campudus.session-manager-v1.0.1/README.md

 ## Dependencies

-This module requires no special dependencies.
+This module requires the scala language module (org.scala-lang.scala-library-v2.9.2) to work.

 It uses SharedData maps provided by Vert.x to save its information.

 ## Name